-The driving agency will not review their decision if you can prove that you meet the required standards for driving.
+The driving agency cannot review their decision if you can prove that you meet the required standards for driving.
 If you don’t meet the epilepsy driving rules.
-In this situation it is not legally possible for them to issue you with a licence.
+In this situation it isn’t legally possible for them to issue you with a licence.
 There are no exceptions to this, even if you feel you really need a licence.

 Who to appeal to